dondibrandidon/cs11-2024-82-mp/README.md

 - #### ⌛ **Move Undo**
   Mayors are able to undo any of the moves they've done at the cost of losing a chance to play another move.

-- #### 🎖️ **Highscore Tracking**
+- #### ~~🎖️ **Highscore Tracking~~**
-  The Hall of Fame displays after finishing a level and before going back to the main menu.
+  ~~The Hall of Fame displays after finishing a level and before going back to the main menu.
 It tracks the top 5 mayors for each level.
 The cream of the crop are decided by the highest score, with ties broken by when it was accomplished.
-After all, the earliest bird catches the worm.
+After all, the earliest bird catches the worm.~~

 - #### ♻️ **Restart**
   Allows the mayors to reset the current level and start from scratch, if they weren't satisified with your previous run through the level.
 Useful if you're trying to beat the highscore!

 - #### 📐 **Tile Sets**
   The game accepts both emoji-based and text-based levels seemlesly.
 Advanced TileSet-swapping technology was implemented, although mixing the two tile sets will not work.
+Other than this, a test sea theme TileSet was also implemented as a proof of concept of other possible TileSets.

 <a id="section5"></a>